agathoklisx/libved/src/DevDo.md

 /*  Development Tracker  */

 Implement:
-  Command Lint:
+  Command Line:
   :!! (last command, direct execution? or
-  :!.  to mean also execution
+  :!.  to mean also execution)

   : 0x1f (CTRL('_')): to mean last component of previous command,
       (on repetition: scroll to history)